SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/mysql-opentelemetry.md

 1. Save the `my.cnf` file.
 2. Restart the MySQL server: `sudo mysql.server restart`

-## Collecting Logs, Metrics & installing App for MySQL
+## Collecting Logs, Metrics, and installing App for MySQL

 Here are the steps for collecting logs, metrics, and installing the app.